htjb/globalemu/docs/source/tutorial.rst

   test_labels = np.loadtxt(data_dir + 'test_labels.txt')

 With the data loaded we will look at how the model performs when predicting the first signal in the data set.
-We do this with the ``evaluate()`` function in ``globalemu.eval`` which takes in a set of parameters and returns a signal.
+We do this with the ``evaluate()`` class in ``globalemu.eval`` which takes in a set of parameters and returns a signal.
+The class must first, however, be initialised with a set of kwargs.
-We also supply a ``base_dir`` which contains the pre-processed data, normalisation factors and trained model.
-For multiple calls it is quicker to pass the trained model directly and their exists a kwarg in order to do this however we leave this for now.
+We supply a ``base_dir`` which contains the pre-processed data, normalisation factors and trained model.
 You can also pass a redshift range with the ``z`` kwarg however if this isn't supplied than the function will return the signal at the original redshifts that were used for training.